-Once the rower is folded, you can tilt the rower and roll it into the corner of a room or closet on the built-in caster wheels.
+Once the rower is folded, you can tilt the rower and roll it into the corner of a room or closet on the built-in front-mounted transport wheels.

 You can also move the rower in the un-folded position by lifting the back of the seat rail until the wheels are the only pieces touching the floor.

 The folded dimensions are roughly: 52.4″ x 22.0″ x 47.2″ (L x W x H)

 The NordicTrack RW500 Rower capacity is one slight downside of this model but it shouldn’t affect too many people.